mbredel/thesis-template/README.md

 \selectlanguage{american} % ngerman, american
 ```

+While this thesis template supports umlauts, i.e. ÄÖÜäöüß, in the main text of the thesis, there are some issues regarding umlauts on the title page (configured in the personal data at [hdathesis-config.tex](#hdathesis-configtex)).
+Please see the [umlauts](#umlauts "How to use umlauts in the personal data/on the tile page of the thesis") section for further details and possible solutions.

 ##### Table of content, figures, tables, listings, and acronyms

 By default, the thesis templates prints a lot of table of content, i.e. for figures, tables, listings, and aconyms.
 You may want to remove such tables if you only have a very limited number, i.e. less then 3-5, of figures, tables, listings, and acronyms.
 Simply comment the related line in _thesis.tex_ starting at line 81.